Miami (OH) vs. Bowling Green NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have gone over the current 51-point total in five of 10 games this season.
+- Miami (OH) and its opponents have gone over the current 51.5-point total in five of 10 games (50%) this season.

 Miami (OH) Stats and Trends